-Planning "The Body" of Your Essay
+Planning "The Body" of Your Essay MY Access!
+"Everyday Use" by Alice Walker

 The body of your essay follows your introduction, and it is the part where you "prove" to the reader through explanations, analysis and evidence from the text that your thesis is true.
 You need to put some thought into how to organize your body paragraphs so they reach your audience in an effective manner.